TobiasNickel/tXml/README.md

 1. this code is about 100 lines, can be easily extended
 2. this code is 500byte minified + gzipped
 3. this code can running in a worker
+4. this code computes 600 000 to 1 500 000 nodes in a second, that is faster then native DOMParser

 so, there are good reasons to give tXml.js a try.